 Vocals & Guitar | Mike Johnson

-Named by Phoenix New Times for one of the best singles and best local albums of 2016, Young’s Modulus creates elastic alternative rock sounds nostalgic of 90s era grunge yet are the perfect balance of modern day.
+Named by Phoenix New Times for one of the best singles and best local albums of 2016, Mike Johnson, as Young’s Modulus, creates elastic alternative rock sounds nostalgic of 90's era grunge yet are the perfect balance of modern day.

 The term “Young’s Modulus” is named for 18th century physician and physicist Thomas Young.
 Scientifically, Young’s Modulus is the relationship between stress and strain in a material.
 Musically, Young’s Modulus creates elastic alternative rock sounds that are the perfect balance of nostalgia and modern day.
 The music is reminiscent of ‘90s era grunge yet relevant and authentic enough to take you on an aural rock ‘n roll joyride!